caphefalumi/WordToExcel/README.md

 # Contributing

 Contributions are welcome!
 If you want to contribute to this project, please fork the repository, create a new branch, and submit a pull request.

+# Project Status

+This project is considered **completed**.
+It has achieved its intended goals and is no longer actively maintained or updated.
+Feel free to use the existing code and resources for your purposes.

+Thank you for your interest in this project!

 # License